 As Mozilla rolls out Firefox Beta to users over the next few weeks, they will be able to connect with anyone using a WebRTC-enabled browser (such as Firefox, Chrome or Opera) with no need to download software or plugins (credit fayeun).
 These are just a few of the improvements that have been made since the last release.

-Our parent company Telefónica has been working with Mozilla in the background to make this happen.
+Telefónica has been working with Mozilla in the background to make this happen.
 Our Chairman and CEO of Communications Services at Telefónica, Ian Small, has released a statement which we’d like to share here:

 Fired up and ready to go!
 Say hello to real-time communication in Firefox Beta